 There are two methods of authentication:

 - Sender ID and SPF

 - Domain Keys and DKIM

-Domain Keys and DKIM is a cryptographic based authentication.
+Domain Keys and DKIM is a cryptographic-based authentication.
 With this methodology, the sender of the message adds a digital signature (a key) in the header of the message that can only be verified by the ISPs.
-The ISPs look at the sending domain name and digital signature, and performs a DNS look-up to verify that the digital signature is authentic.
+The ISPs look at the sending domain name and digital signature and perform a DNS lookup to verify that the digital signature is authentic.